Semantic Information Recovery in Wireless Networks: Introduction

 Owing to the great success of Artificial Intelligence (AI) and, in particular, its subdomain Machine Learning (ML), ML tools have been recently investigated for wireless communications \cite{oshea_introduction_2017, simeone2018very, beck_cmdnet_2021}.
 Now, ML with its ability to extract features appears to be a proper means to realize a semantic design.
 Further, we note that the latter design is supported and possibly enabled by the 6G vision of integrating AI and ML on all layers of the communications system design, i.e., by an ML-native air interface.

-Motivated by these new ML tools and driven by high bandwidth and latency demands of the next wireless communication standard 6G, the idea of semantic communication has received considerable attention \cite{weaver_recent_1949, popovski_semantic-effectiveness_2020, calvanese_strinati_6g_2021, lan_what_2021, uysal_semantic_2022}.
+Motivated by these new ML tools and driven by unprecedented needs of the next wireless communication standard 6G in terms of data rate, latency, and power, the idea of semantic communication has received considerable attention \cite{weaver_recent_1949, popovski_semantic-effectiveness_2020, calvanese_strinati_6g_2021, lan_what_2021, uysal_semantic_2022, gunduz_beyond_2023}.
 It breaks with the existing classic design paradigms by including semantics in the design of the wireless transmission.
 The goal of such a transmission is, therefore, to deliver the required data from which the highest levels of quality of information may be derived, as perceived by the application and/or the user.
-More precisely, semantic communication aims to transmit the meaning of a message rather than its exact copy and hence allows for compression and coding to the actual semantic content.
+More precisely, semantic communication aims to transmit the meaning of a message rather than its exact version and hence allows for compression and coding to the actual semantic content.
 Thus, savings in bandwidth, power, and complexity are expected.